microsoft/azure-shortcuts-for-java/README.md

 * for the **"Classic" ASM-based APIs**, use a *"my.publishsettings"* file.
 This is the classic Publish-Settings file from Azure.

-* for the **"Resource" ARM-based APIs**, you can use the very experimental *"my.authfile"* format containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a service principal for your app.
-Further simplification of the authentication process is an area of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.
+* for the **"Resource" ARM-based APIs**, you can use the very experimental *"my.authfile"* format containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a **service principal** for your app.

+Further simplification of the authentication process is a subject of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.

+**Table of contents:**

 * [Authentication](#creating-an-authenticated-client)
 * [Virtual Machines](#virtual-machines)